qxu1994/LLM_grounding/README.md

   url = {your-arxiv-link-here}
 }
 ```

 ## Contact
-For any questions or collaboration inquiries, please reach out via [qihuixu01@gmail.com].
+If you have suggestions or bug reports, please open an issue or submit a pull request.
+For any other questions or collaboration inquiries, please reach out via qihuixu01 [at] gmail [dot] com